aridjayarecipes/cutesrecipes.web.app/content/post/1850-recipe-of-super-quick-homemade-pomegranate-molasses.md

 - "1/2 cup cane sugar"
 - "1 tablespoon lemon juice  approx 1 small "
 recipeinstructions:
 - "Grab a lemon and roll it against your palm and hard surface(It will maximize juice output).
 Cut in half and squeeze into a bowl by any means necessary.
-Make sure it's fresh 100% juice.
+Make sure it&#39;s fresh 100% juice.
 Put aside for the moment."
 - "In a 4 quart saucepan set over medium add the Pomegranate juice.
 Warm it for 3 - 5 mins."
-- "Once it's warmed up add the sugar and stir until the sugar dissolves completely."
+- "Once it&#39;s warmed up add the sugar and stir until the sugar dissolves completely."
 - "Now that the juice and sugar are one, toss in the lemon juice and stir it in well."
 - "Turn the heat to medium-low and walk away from the pan(not too far)."
 - "Let the mixture simmer and reduce for approximately 70 minutes or until its volume has reduced to a cup or cup and a quarter(depending how syrupy you want your grenadine).
-DO NOT STIR!!While it's reducing.
+DO NOT STIR!!While it&#39;s reducing.
 For me about 70 mins is plenty of time."
-- "After it's reduced to the consistency of your liking.
+- "After it&#39;s reduced to the consistency of your liking.
 Take the saucepan off the heat and let cool in the pan 20-30 minutes."
 - "Transfer to a clean, sanitized glass jar and allow to cool completely before covering and storing it in the fridge."
 - "Enjoy for up to 6 months if well stored.
 I prefer Mason Jars."
 - "I should mention I made this to add to my pomegranate mixture for homemade Grenadine.
 I use it at the bar I work at.
 Everyone loves it!"